Sajjon/HelloAndroid/README.md

-# HelloAndroid
-Tutorial for Android development
+# HelloAndroid Tutorial for Android development

-Hello Android
 Simple Sign-up, Sign-in application using a local Database to which we are performing write and read operations using an ORM layer.
 ORM stands for Object-Relational Mapping and it is a technique which removes the need to write SQL (database) code.
 The ORM tool does that for us.
 This app uses an ORM called ORMLite which is sort of industry standard for Android, although it is a open source third party tool (i.e. Google has not developed themselves).

 The app consists of three parts, those are called "Activities" which is the main part in Android development.
 Each Activity has at least one view associated with it (but can have multiple, which is called "Fragments", but we are not going to work with that today).